GwendolyneFreddy/Infinity-Animations/ia_todo_list.md

 - [ ] <ins>*Erinyes get wings and elf animations*</ins>: write a better 1pp compatibility?
 - [ ] Which demons might get the EE FIEND_RED animation (new ee_tob content)?
+- [ ] <a ref="http://www.shsforums.net/topic/54604-erinyes-causing-an-assertion-error/">Erinyes bug causing crash</a>: could not reproduce it...

 ##